-This 49-acre sanctuary was acquired in 1993 and is home to the Massabesic Audubon Center.
+This 49-acre sanctuary was acquired in 1993 and is home to NH Audubon’s Massabesic Center.
 Together with adjacent lands owned by Manchester Water Works that extend north to Battery Point, this sanctuary features trail access to Lake Massabesic, as well as a variety of upland habitats including mixed forests and open fields.
 The fields are managed for grassland nesting birds, while nest boxes are actively managed for Tree Swallows and Eastern Bluebirds, which add a splash of color and sound to the browns of early spring.
-Maps providing full trail descriptions are available at the Massabesic Audubon Center.
+Maps providing full trail descriptions are available at the Massabesic Center.

 The Yellow Trail and Battery Point Loop combine to form a 3.7 mile out and back to Battery Point.
 The trail goes past Milne Pond, and has periodic benches for resting.
 Hikers will be rewarded at Battery Point with good views across Lake Massabesic.
 The Yellow Trail is marked with yellow paint, and the Battery Point Loop is marked with red tags.